 Based on the results of both studies, patients should discuss with their doctors the important details of MOH and, depending on their individual case, the type of withdrawal from the MOH-causing drugs that is best for them.

 Results of a major government-funded clinical trial, called ASPREE, published in the New England Journal of Medicine (NEJM) in 2018 demonstrated that long-term daily use of low-dose aspirin in elderly adults who did not have cardiovascular disease, dementia or physical disability did not decrease the risk of heart attack, stroke or other serious cardiovascular disease.
 However, it did increase the risk of major bleeding.,,

 Results of another major study, called ASCEND, also published in the NEJM in 2018, showed that daily aspirin use in diabetic patients who had never had cardiovascular disease led to a lower risk of serious heart disease, but this benefit was offset by an increased risk of major bleeding.

-A third major study, called ARRIVE, published in Lancet in 2018, found that long-term daily use of low-dose aspirin in adults (average age 64 years) without prior cardiovascular disease or diabetes who had low 10-year risk of developing cardiovascular disease, although the researchers had aimed to enroll subjects with moderate risk.
-After a median of five years of follow-up, the two groups had similar rates of adverse cardiovascular events, but 1% of the aspirin group subjects experienced gastrointestinal bleeding compared with only 0.5% of the placebo group subjects, a difference that was statistically significant.
+A third major study, called ARRIVE, published in Lancet in 2018, studied long-term daily use of low-dose aspirin in adults (average age 64 years) without prior cardiovascular disease or diabetes who had low 10-year risk of developing cardiovascular disease, although the researchers had aimed to enroll subjects with moderate risk.
+After a median of five years of follow-up, the two groups had similar rates of adverse cardiovascular events, but 1% of the aspirin-group subjects experienced gastrointestinal bleeding compared with only 0.5% of the placebo-group subjects, a difference that was statistically significant.